docsforadobe/after-effects-scripting-guide/docs/textdocument.rst

 ``textDocument.allCaps``

 .. note::
-   This functionality was added in After Effects 13.2
+   This functionality was added in After Effects 13.2 (CC 2014.2)

 **Description**